terraform-providers/terraform-provider-azurerm/website/docs/r/kubernetes_cluster_node_pool.html.markdown

 * `os_type` - (Optional) The Operating System which should be used for this Node Pool.
 Changing this forces a new resource to be created.
 Possible values are `Linux` and `Windows`.
 Defaults to `Linux`.

+* `pod_subnet_id` - (Optional) The ID of the Subnet where the pods in this Node Pool should exist.
+Changing this forces a new resource to be created.

 * `priority` - (Optional) The Priority for Virtual Machines within the Virtual Machine Scale Set that powers this Node Pool.
 Possible values are `Regular` and `Spot`.
 Defaults to `Regular`.
 Changing this forces a new resource to be created.

 * `proximity_placement_group_id` - (Optional) The ID of the Proximity Placement Group where the Virtual Machine Scale Set that powers this Node Pool will be placed.
 Changing this forces a new resource to be created.